About My Research Efforts …

 I’ve found plenty of plausible news and info amidst the archived pages of the Asbury Park Press, Long Branch Daily Record, and Red Bank Daily Register (and to a lesser degree the New York Times and Brooklyn Daily Eagle).
 All mostly well preserved in digital form (old news print photos can be tricky though).
-Recorded details on local events and people going back some 350 years in total is available.
+Recorded details on local events and people going back some 350 years in total.
 The APP, started in 1879, continues to publish daily.
 The LBDR circulated from 1883 to 1975.
 The RBDR printed from 1878 to 1991.

 “To understand today, you must search yesterday.”

-As a seasoned journalist I know that newspapers are imperfect.
+As a seasoned journalist I realize that newspapers are imperfect.
 At their best, they provide a “first rough draft of history.”
 Still, sometimes when I find a fact after much digging and it all jells, I’m in awe of the reach of journalism.